 Perhaps driven by an other-worldly environment, difficult access, remote location and cost, Vinson stands out as the most distinctive and memorable of the seven summits.

-The journey alone has occasioned the comment from one of my climbing partners, still on the airplane as we flew south and looked out the lone porthole onto the Antarctic Peninsula:
+The journey alone has occasioned the comment from one of my climbing partners, Chris Heintz, still on the airplane as we flew south, as he looked out the lone porthole onto the Antarctic Peninsula: